-The IEC Technical Committee and IEEE Technical Committee have decided that the contents of this publication will remain unchanged until the stability date indicated on the IEC website under "http://webstore.iec.ch" in the data related to the specific publication.
+The IEC Technical Committee and IEEE Technical Committee have decided that the contents of this publication and its amendment will remain unchanged until the stability date indicated on the IEC website under "http://webstore.iec.ch" in the data related to the specific publication.
 At this date, the publication will be

 - reconfirmed,

 - withdrawn,

 - replaced by a revised edition, or

-- amended.
+- · amended.